-- After we are notified, we will arrange for transportation of the deceased to Northwestern Memorial Hospital for brain removal.
-The cost of transportation to the hospital will be paid by our Center. - The next of kin will be asked to speak to our Office of Medical Records to give verbal permission for a brain-only autopsy. - Our staff will arrange for transportation of the deceased from the hospital to the funeral home the family has chosen.
-Funeral services may then proceed according to the family's wishes. - The experienced pathology staff of the Northwestern University Feinberg School of Medicine will perform the brain autopsy over the next few weeks.
+- As soon as we are notified, we will arrange for transportation to Northwestern Memorial Hospital for brain removal.
+The cost of transportation to Northwestern Memorial Hospital will be paid by our Center. - The next of kin will be asked to speak to our Office of Medical Records to give verbal permission for a brain-only autopsy. - Our staff will arrange for transportation from the hospital to the funeral home the family has chosen.
+Funeral services may then proceed according to the family's wishes. - If you live far from Northwestern, we will find a local facility to do the brain removal and send the brain to our laboratories.
+The instructions in this case differ from this flyer and will be handled on a case-by-case basis. - The experienced pathology staff of the Northwestern University Feinberg School of Medicine will perform the brain autopsy in the next few weeks.
 The full cost of the autopsy (about \$2500) will be paid through our Center's research grant.
-The autopsy provides information about the state of the brain and the tissue is stored for distribution to approved research projects as needed by investigators. - The family will receive a report about 2 months after the autopsy, detailing the pathologist's findings.
+The autopsy provides a detailed examination of the brain to diagnose the abnormalities that caused the dementia.
+The tissue is stored for distribution to researchers who request resources for studying cognitive aging and dementia.